idia640/presentations/week10/PITCHME.md

 ## Case Study Rubric

-- Rubric:
 - The challenge problem (5 points)
 - The target user population (5 points)
 - Your design solution for nudging behavior and your desired outcome (5 points)
 - Design decisions that link to scientific concepts explored in this class (5 points)
 - How you might evaluate the effectiveness of your design (5 points)
 - The most useful concept(s) or interesting idea(s) you drew from the class (5 points)

 Note: